Hyundai-Kia-Connect/kia_uvo/README.md

 - EV Range, Fuel Range, Total Range
 - Last Update

+Supported service;
+- force_update: this will make a call to your vehicle to get its latest data, do not overuse this!

 I have posted an example screenshot from my own car.

 ![Device Details](https://github.com/fuatakgun/kia_uvo/blob/master/Device%20Details.PNG?raw=true)